stefgina/crpr/README.md

    - Press 'c' to crop
    - Press 'r' to reset selection
    - Press 'ESC' to cancel

+Hint: Before interacting with the UI, make sure the window is in focus (click on it)

 ## Output
 - Cropped video saved as MP4